frankwang98/autoware.universe_comment/map/map_tf_generator/README.md

 ## Purpose

-The nodes in this package broadcast the `viewer` frame for visualization of the map in RViz.
+The nodes in this package broadcast the `viewer` frame for visualization of the map in RViz. 在rviz中可视化地图

 Note that there is no module to need the `viewer` frame and this is used only for visualization.